Cloud-Code-AI/kaizen/README.md

 ## Getting Started

-To get started with CloudCode, follow these steps:
+To get started with Kaizen, follow these steps:

 1. Clone the repository: